So, You’re Thinking About Adding a Deck or Patio to Your Garage ADU? Smart Move!

 Look, we get the DIY spirit.
 Really, we do.
 But converting a garage and then adding a deck or patio involves serious structural considerations, navigating Los Angeles area building codes (which can be a labyrinth!), sourcing materials, and skilled labor.
 Messing up footings or framing?
 Not ideal.
 Misinterpreting code?
 Costly delays.
 Hiring a specialized garage conversion contractor is honestly the smartest path to avoid stress and ensure it’s done right, safely, and to code.

-Why consider A1 ADU Contractor Los Angeles for this?
+Why consider A1 ADU Contractor for this?

-• We Eat, Sleep, Breathe ADUs (and Their Decks!): This isn’t a side hustle for us.
+- We Eat, Sleep, Breathe ADUs (and Their Decks!): This isn’t a side hustle for us.
 We specialize in garage remodel and ADU projects daily across LA – from Burbank to Sherman Oaks to Glendale and beyond.
 We know the specific challenges and opportunities of attaching outdoor spaces to these units.

-• Permit Pros: We know the drill inside out for cities all over the region.
+- Permit Pros: We know the drill inside out for cities all over the region.
 We handle the paperwork headache so you don’t have to.

-• Quality You Can See (and Feel): We use trusted crews and quality materials because we stand behind our work.
+- Quality You Can See (and Feel): We use trusted crews and quality materials because we stand behind our work.
 Check out our reviews!

-• Stress Reduction: Seriously.
+- Stress Reduction: Seriously.
 Imagine one point of contact managing design, permits, construction, and inspections.
 Priceless.
 Want the nearest expert team for your garage transformation?
 We’re likely your closest ally.
 Just give us a shout to see if we cover your nearby neighborhood!

 Your Burning Deck & Patio Questions, Answered (FAQs)